numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 * Percentage (total score as a percentage of marks available)
 * One column giving the total score for each question

+The file might take a while to produce; it'll be available in the :ref:`resource-reports` tab once it's ready.

 Download all attempt data as JSON
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Click the :guilabel:`Download all attempt data as JSON` button to obtain a ``.json`` file containing all data to do with attempts on this resource, including part and question scores, all SCORM data, completion status, and the values of question variables.

+The file might take a while to produce; it'll be available in the :ref:`resource-reports` tab once it's ready.

 .. _review-attempt: